heartin/elasticsearch-jest-client-usages/README.md

 - spring.elasticsearch.jest.password <br>
 - spring.elasticsearch.jest.uris <br>

+Example configuration for docker: spring.elasticsearch.jest.username= spring.elasticsearch.jest.password=
+spring.elasticsearch.jest.uris=http://localhost:9200

 Notes:
-1. username is your username, password is your password and uris should refer to your endpoint.
-1. If you are using Amazon Web Services (AWS) as given in the links at references section, you might not be requiring an username / password.
-1. Please refer to additional references section below for more details on how to setup an account on the Elastic Cloud or Amazon Web Services (AWS).
+1. Please refer to additional references section below for details on how to do setup with Elastic Cloud or AWS ES.
 1. Having passwords in application.properties may result in accidental checkin of passwords.
 So you may also use any of the other Spring Boot externalized configuration options instead of application.properties.

 Run './mvnw clean install' or 'mvn clean install'